 Hera Indemnity Ltd and Hera Indemnity Business Finance, which is a trading style of Hera Indemnity Ltd., is committed to protecting and respecting your privacy.

 We are registered with the Information Commissioner’s Office under registration number Z8650873.

 Who are we?

-Hera Indemnity, an independent and specialist Lloyd’s broker located in the City of London, provide the professions with Professional Indemnity Insurance, Cyber Risk and Cyber Crime Insurance, and Commercial Insurance.
+Hera Indemnity, an independent and specialist Lloyd’s broker located in the City, provide the legal sector with Professional Indemnity Insurance, Cyber Risk Insurance and Cyber Crime Insurance.

 Information Submitted by You

 We will process any data when you use our Website, for example, when you contact us about products and services by using our Website Enquiry Form or Registering/Signing-up to receive our e-bulletins by email and in the normal post, in accordance with UK and EU data protection legislation.

 What type of information is collected from you?